Blumlaut/EasyAdmin-docs/docs/plugins.md

 ## Adding new Permissions

-Permissions can be added to EasyAdmin by making a `shared` File using the following boilerplate:
+Permissions can be added to EasyAdmin by making a `shared` file using the following boilerplate:
 ```Lua
 Citizen.CreateThread(function()
 	repeat